k3ng0T/project-manager/README.md

-# Project markers
+﻿# Project markers

-Локальный веб‑инструмент для личного планирования: проекты → backlog → to do с процессами и прогрессом. Данные хранятся в JSON по одному файлу на проект.
+Local web tool for personal planning: projects -> backlog -> to do with processes and progress.
+Data is stored as JSON, one file per project.

-## Стек
+## Stack
-- Python + Flask (мини‑API и статика)
+- Python + Flask (mini API and static files)
-- Ванильный JS + CSS (стили в духе GitHub)
+- Vanilla JS + CSS (GitHub-like styling)
-- Файловое хранилище: `data/projects/<project>.json`
+- File storage: `data/projects/<project>.json`

-## Возможности
+## Features
-- Создать проект (имя без `\/:*?"<>|`)
+- Create a project (name without `\/::*?"<>|`)
-- Добавлять backlog (одно слово: буквы/цифры/_/-), двойной клик удаляет свободный backlog
+- Add backlog items (single word: letters/digits/_/-); double-click removes a free backlog item
-- Создавать to do, выбирая один или несколько свободных backlog (после выбора они пропадают из свободных)
+- Create to-dos by selecting one or more free backlog items (they disappear from free list after selection)
-- Внутри to do есть процессы по выбранным backlog, у каждого ползунок/число 0–100%; средний % выводится, 100% → completed
+- Each to-do contains processes for the selected backlogs, each with a 0-100% slider/number; average % is shown, 100% -> completed
-- Удаление проекта через модалку с подтверждением именем
+- Delete a project via modal with name confirmation

-## Быстрый старт (Windows, PowerShell)
+## Quick start (Windows, PowerShell)
 ```pwsh
 cd F:\bankan
 py -m venv .venv